 There are several concepts that are important for every potential witness to understand in order to have a level of comfort with giving testimony.
 There are many factors that can impact your credibility.
 Consideration and application of the tools and concepts in this paper will help you prepare to be a witness.

 Legal disputes that are not negotiated and settled by agreement are resolved by trial.
 Trial involves the presentation of evidence to a decision-maker in a question-and-answer format.
+Evidence can include photos, recordings, maps, and other tangible items, but most evidence is simply witness testimony.
+Witness testimony is the answers witnesses give to questions asked by the attorneys (and sometimes the judge).
 Depending on the type of case and certain decisions made by the parties prior to the trial, the decision-maker during the trial will be either a single judge or a jury made up of several lay people from the community.
 Lawyers are only permitted to talk about evidence, and the decision-maker is only permitted to make its decision based on evidence.
 The presentation of evidence at trial occurs through the testimony of witnesses in response to questions from lawyers.
 Lawyers talk a lot and play a role in shaping the evidence by asking (and not asking) certain questions, but what lawyers say is not evidence.
-Thus, witness testimony is the most important part of every trial.
+Because the decision-maker can only rely on evidence to make its decision, and because most evidence is witness testimony, testimony is the most important part of every trial.

 Over the last three decades, psychologists have made significant breakthroughs in research about how humans make decisions.
 All of us, every human being, possess our own worldview and biases developed and shaped by our individual upbringing and life experiences.
 Research has confirmed and re-confirmed that humans are worse decision-makers than we think we are, and our decisions are subject to manipulation through the power of suggestion, our natural biases, and mental reactions to certain suggestions and stimulation.